 As a result of the changes in climate and hydrological regime, the thermal regime of the mountain streams will change as well in the coming decades (e.g. Morrison et al., 2002; Null et al., 2013; Ficklin et al., 2014; Stewart et al., 2015).
 Due to the strong correlation between stream and air temperatures (e.g. Mohseni et al., 1998; Caissie, 2006), the increase in air temperature is expected to be associated with globally higher stream temperatures over the year (e.g. Ferrari et al., 2007; Ficklin et al., 2012).
 The increase in mean annual precipitation predicted by some studies will only slightly mitigate this temperature rise through an increase of the mean annual discharge - and hence the heat capacity - of the streams (Ficklin et al., 2012, 2014).
 The reduction of the spring freshet will diminish the buffering effect of snowmelt on stream temperature, hereby leading to larger stream temperature increases in spring (Ficklin et al., 2014).
-Similarly, lower summer flows in little glaciated catchments are likely to result in increased mean summer stream temperature and more frequent extreme temperature events (Stewart et al., 2005; Null et al., 2013).
-All these predictions support the hypothesis that stream temperature will respond in a non-linear way to the air temperature rise.
+Similarly, lower summer flows in little-glaciated catchments are likely to result in increased mean summer stream temperature and more frequent extreme temperature events (Stewart et al., 2005; Null et al., 2013).
+All these predictions support the hypothesis that stream temperature will respond in a nonlinear way to the air temperature rise.

-The climate change induced modifications of the hydrological and thermal regimes of alpine streams are expected to strongly impact their ecology.
+The climate-change-induced modifications of the hydrological and thermal regimes of alpine streams are expected to strongly impact their ecology.
 The forthcoming air temperature rise will lead to a modification of the riparian vegetation, which in turn will affect the stream ecosystem (Hauer et al., 1997).
-The higher stream temperatures will also have consequences on the cold water fish species encountered in mountain streams, whose fry emergence date (Elliott and Elliott, 2010), growth rate (Hari et al., 2006) and death rate (Wehrly et al., 2007) are all mostly dependent on stream temperature.
-Future increases in stream temperature are expected to result in a shift of the suitable habitat for such species to higher elevations, where dams and other physical barriers might limit their migration and imply a reduction of their habitat (Hauer et al., 1997; Hari et al., 2006).
-Padilla et al. (2015) report that the summer stream discharge variability is currently increasing, which is detrimental to the spawning rate of the fishes.
-However, they note that reduced spring discharge might partly compensate for the increase in stream temperature by facilitating the upstream migration of the fishes.
-In addition, a recent study by Isaak et al. (2016) points at the fact that mountain streams may be more resilient to warming air temperatures as was considered until now, implying that they may play an important role in the preservation of cold-water species in the future.
+The higher stream temperatures will also have consequences on the cold-water fish species encountered in mountain streams, whose fry emergence date (Elliott and Elliott, 2010), growth rate (Hari et al., 2006) and death rate (Wehrly et al., 2007) are all mostly dependent on stream temperature.
+Future increases in stream temperature are expected to result in a shift of the suitable habitat for such species to higher elevations, where dams and other physical barriers might limit their migration and result in a reduction of their habitat (Hauer et al., 1997; Hari et al., 2006).
+However, recent studies indicate that this habitat loss may be less important than was thought until now, since the high elevation gradients in mountainous areas imply only a small reduction of fish territory per degree increase in stream temperature (e.g. Isaak et al., 2016).